FoodStandardsAgency/Governance/README.md

 Please follow the GitHub help guide for Two Factor Authentication also known as 2FA About two-factor authentication
-Guidance on how to configure two factor authentication
+Guidance on how to configure [Two factor authentication](https://help.github.com/articles/about-two-factor-authentication/)

 # Joining the Food Standards Agency GitHub organisation